Swiss stocks - Factors to watch on March 24

-ZURICH, March 24 Swiss stocks were expected to open lower on Monday, in line with European markets, with new signs of a possible economic slowdown in China - the world's second largest economy - expected to weigh on the region's equity markets.

-The Swiss blue-chip SMI was seen opening 0.4 percent lower, according to the SMI future.
+ZURICH, March 24 The Swiss blue-chip SMI was seen opening virtually unchanged at 9,371 points, according to premarket indications by bank Julius Baer.

 SWISSCOM